shijusisobhan/Machine-Learning-in-Bioinformatics/README.md

 sig_genes_y2<- P_y2_sort[which(P_y2_sort$coefficients > 1e-1),]
 sig_genes_y2
 ```
 Genes with very low values of coefficients probably don't have any correlation with the output, so we can avoid them for future studies.
 Here we set a coefficient value less than 1e-1 is not significant.
-Users can observe that the genes number that we selected for define outputs are associated with coefficient values greater than 1e-1.
+Users can observe that the genes number that we selected for define outputs have coefficient values greater than 1e-1.

 ## Real-world example: Predict physiological time based on gene expression in human blood